Maria Isabel of Braganza

-Maria Isabel of Braganza (Maria Isabel Francisca de Assis Antónia Carlota Joana Josefa Xavier de Paula Micaela Rafaela Isabel Gonzaga; 19 May 1797 – 26 December 1818) was an Infanta of Portugal who became Queen of Spain as the second wife of Ferdinand VII of Spain.
+Maria Isabel of Braganza (Maria Isabel Francisca de Assis Antónia Carlota Joana Josefa Xavier de Paula Micaela Rafaela Isabel Gonzaga; 19 May 1797 – 26 December 1818) was a Portuguese infanta who became Queen of Spain as the second wife of King Ferdinand VII.

 Early years

-Maria Isabel, born Maria Isabel Francisca de Assis Antónia Carlota Joana Josefa Xavier de Paula Micaela Rafaela Isabel Gonzaga, was born to John VI of Portugal and Carlota Joaquina of Spain on 19 May 1797.
-She was born as their third child and second daughter.
+Infanta Maria Isabel of Portugal was born on 19 May 1797 as the third child and second daughter of King John VI of Portugal and his wife Queen Carlota Joaquina.
 The marriage between her father and mother was unhappy, Carlota Joaquina attempting to have King John VI deemed insane.

 In 1807 Napoleon invaded Portugal, and the royal family unwillingly fled to Brazil.
-Maria Isabel’s mother Carlota sent her eldest surviving son, Pedro, to join his father and grandmother onboard the ship Principe Real whilst Carlota and the rest of her children would board the Affonso d’Albuquerque.
+Maria Isabel's mother Carlota sent her eldest surviving son, Pedro, to join his father and grandmother on board the ship Principe Real whilst Carlota and the rest of her children would board the Affonso d'Albuquerque.

 Upon their arrival, Carlota and her children were forced to shave their heads and wear white muslin hats.